Russia–Ukraine gas disputes: November 2015 gas supplies stop

 On 25 November 2015 Gazprom halted its exports of Russian natural gas to Ukraine.
 According to the Ukrainian government they had stopped buying from Gazprom because Ukraine could buy natural gas cheaper from other suppliers.
 According to Gazprom it had halted deliveries because Ukraine had not paid them for the next delivery.
 Since then, Ukraine has been able to fulfil its gas supply needs solely from European Union states.
 In 2018 the Arbitration Institute of the Stockholm Chamber of Commerce ordered that Ukraine's Naftogaz should import 5 billion cubic meters of gas annually from Russia, as required under its 2009 contract with Russia's Gazprom.
 However, take-or-pay claims by Gazprom for 2009–2014 untaken gas volumes were rejected.
 On 28 February 2018, the Arbitration Institute of the Stockholm Chamber of Commerce ordered that Gazprom pay Naftogaz for failing to ship certain amounts of gas through Ukraine gas transmission system.
 The net result of all claims was that Gazprom was ordered to pay Naftogaz $2.56 bln.
 Gazprom disputed this award and fought it off in several European courts where Naftogaz was trying to enforce the award.
 In the end, a settlement of principle was reached in Berlin on 20 December 2019 as part of wider trilateral talks between Gazprom, Ukraine and the European Commission on Russian gas transit through Ukraine.
 In September 2022, the two parties continued disagreeing about the arbitration process.

+Transit of Russian gas through Ukraine continued, in January 2022 Ukraine charged Gazprom $2.66 to move 1,000 cubic meters per 100 kilometers.

 2022 Ukraine war-related gas issues

 Following the escalation of the Russo-Ukrainian War, Ukraine′s Crisis Committee approved by order of the Ministry of Energy of Ukraine decreed on 26 February 2022 that non-transit natural gas exports from Ukraine would be prohibited.
-By 4 March 2022 LLC Gas TSO of Ukraine had shut down 16 gas distribution stations (GDS) which, two days later increased to 39 stations.
-In Kyiv alone, six gas distribution stations that provided service to 96,000 civilians were disconnected and cannot be repaired due to active shelling.
+By 4 March 2022, LLC Gas TSO of Ukraine had shut down 16 gas distribution stations (GDS) which, two days later increased to 39 stations.
+In Kyiv alone, six gas distribution stations that provided service to 96,000 civilians were disconnected and could not be repaired due to active shelling.
 Shelling in the Luhansk and Donetsk regions increased the number of offline GDS to 93 by 27 May 2022, and the Sokhranivka gas transfer point (near Novopskov in Luhansk) has been shut off since then, while the Sudzha point has transferred around 42 mcm/day.